yakovypg/NetArgumentParser/Docs/AdditionalFeatures.md

 ```

 ## Parse Known Arguments
 Sometimes a program may need to parse only part of the command-line arguments and pass the remaining arguments to another program.
 In this case, the `ParseKnownArguments` function may be useful.
 It works in much the same way as the `Parse` function, except that it doesn't throw an exception if there are additional arguments.
-Instead, it allows you to get a list of the extra argument.
+Instead, it allows you to get a list of the extra arguments.

 ```cs
 bool verbose = false;